daniellebednarczyk/daniellebednarczyk.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> [2]
 ```

 Now we're going to do a neat trick that will check our remaining number_range for non-primes, and allow us to eliminate them.
 For the prime number we just checked (in this first case it was the number 2), we want to generate all the multiples of that number up to our upper range (in our case, 20).
+These multiples by definition cannot be prime numbers, because they are wholly divisible by more combinations than themselves and 1.

 We're going to again use a set rather than a list.
-A set allows us some special functionality that we'll use soon, which is the magic of this approach.
+A set allows us some special functionality that we'll use soon, which is the neat part of this approach.

 ```ruby
 multiples = set(range(prime*2, n+1, prime))
 ```

-Remember that when created a range the syntax is range(start, stop, step).
-For the starting point - we don't need our number as that has already been added as a prime, so let's start our range of multiples at 2 * our number as that is the first multiple, in our case, our number is 2 so the first multiple will be 4.
+Remember when we create a range the syntax is range(start, stop, step).
+For the starting point, we don't need our number as that has already been added as a prime, so let's *start* our range of multiples at 2 * our number.
+In our case here our number is 2, so the first multiple will be 4.
 If the number we were checking was 3 then the first multiple would be 6 - and so on.

-For the stopping point of our range - we specify that we want our range to go up to 20, so we use n+1 to specify that we want 20 to be included.
+For the *stop* point of our range - we specify that we want our range to go up to 20, so we use n+1 to specify that we want 20 to be included.

 Now, the **step** is key here.
-We want multiples of our number, so we want to increment in steps *of our* number so we can put in **prime** here
+We want multiples of our number, which means we want to increment in steps *of our* number, so we use **prime** here

 Lets have a look at our list of multiples...